adrianurs/next-agency/README.md

 ### Dependencies

-- Not mandatory but is reccomended the use of yarn >= 1.22 and node >= 20.10
+- Not mandatory but is recommended the use of yarn >= 1.22 and node >= 20.10

 ### Installing